 The Master of Arts and Master of Science degree programs are for the student who has research interests in education.
 The student often enters these programs with the intent of eventually pursuing a doctoral program leading to the Ed.D. or Ph.D. degree.
 The major difference between these degrees and the Ed.M. is the requirement that a master's thesis be completed and defended as part of the M.A. or M.S. degree.
-The College of Education offers master degrees in oncampus and online formats.
+The College of Education offers M.A. and M.S. degrees in on-campus formats only.

-Upon admission to a Master of Arts or a Master of Science program, each student is assigned an academic advisor in the student's area of specialization.
+Upon admission to a Master of Arts or a Master of Science program, each student is assigned an academic advisor.
 The student and advisor plan a program of study to meet the student's individual goals and general degree requirements.
 Departments may require that a copy of the program plan be kept on file.